tdilauro/Simplified-wiki/ThirdPartyTODO.md

 3M does not notify us when someone releases a hold on the book.
 We are informed about reservations, but only during the 7 days the reservation is active.

-3M does not provide any classification information for their books.
+3M does not provide any classification information for their books, or access to user ratings of the books.

 ## Axis 360